 Donald Trump says he will go to Atlanta Thursday to be booked on Georgia charges

 Trump's appearance in Georgia would come a day after the first Republican primary debate, which he says he's skipping.
-Trump is currently the party's front-runner for the 2024 presidential nomination.
+Trump is currently the Republican Party's front-runner for the 2024 presidential nomination.

 The 18 other defendants in Fulton County District Attorney Fani Willis' wide-reaching criminal case have until Friday at noon to turn themselves in for booking.